SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 There are three variants:

 * [EJBSample/ejbModule]({{ site.repository }}/blob/master/src/jboss-eap/EJBSample/ejbModule){:target="_blank"} - used in this basic application sample.
-* EJBSample-XA-BMT/ejbModule - used in the [Working with XA Transactions](#working-with-xa-transactions) sample.
+* EJBSample-XA-BMT/ejbModule - used in the [Working with Transactions](#working-with-transactions) sample.
-* EJBSample-XA-CMT/ejbModule - used in the [Working with XA Transactions](#working-with-xa-transactions) sample.
+* EJBSample-XA-CMT/ejbModule - used in the [Working with Transactions](#working-with-transactions) sample.

 The structure of all variants is the same: